top of page

 V55V was used for countless contest and DXpedition activities during the past years, but now, Walter is planning to shut down the station and move back to Germany.

-Ian VK3MO sent me this overview in Aug. of 2025, "My single rhombic is still in the air and functional.
+VK3MO Ian sent me this overview in Aug. of 2025, "My single rhombic is still in the air and functional.
 My rhombic is supported on 4 X 132ft steel towers guyed with non metallic guys.
 The rhombics are stacked with one at 70ft and the other at 132ft.
 There is 550ft per leg giving a total radiating wire length of 4400ft.
 My original objective was to build an antenna for 20M with gain.
 It obviously works well on the other bands.
 I run open wire feeders from each end of the rhombic back to the centre where I have a large TCI balun and a tuner.
 I then have a 600ft run of LDF-450 Heliax back to the shack. (it is a shame to lose a dB on the feedline).

 I use 2.84mm diameter hard drawn copper wire for the antenna and feedline.
 It has survived thirty years without breakages.
 I started out using stranded copperweld wire and it failed after two years.
 It developed rust bubbles and started breaking regularly.
 I pulled it down and started again with the hard drawn copper and not a single problem in thirty years.
 (I suspect the stranded copperweld wire may have been poor quality.
 I purchased it from the wireman and the results were disappointing.
 My rhombic is aimed at New York".
 73